ps78674/gorestldap/README.md

 ## **Simple LDAP server with REST API & file backends.**
+Server loads JSON data from backend and holds it in memory for future processing in LDAP requests.
+Data will be reloaded after timeout specified in `--interval` arg.
+There are two backends: rest (loads json from REST API) and file (loads json from file).

+Server support bind, search, compare and modify (only replace) operations.
+It can handle paged results search control (1.2.840.113556.1.4.319).
+Search with unsupported critical controls requested can be handled with `respect_control_criticality` set to false.

 ### **Usage**
 ```
 gorestldap: LDAP server with REST API & file backends